-From January 1, 2017, a stock exchange tax applies to transactions executed through a non-Belgian financial intermediary.
+A stock exchange tax applies to transactions executed through a non-Belgian financial intermediary.
 The stock exchange tax likely will apply when shares of Common Stock are sold.
 The Participant should consult with his or her personal tax advisor to determine his or her obligations with respect to the stock exchange tax.